leesei/heroku-ctflogin/README.md

 # Heroku app: ctflogin

-> WARNING: CTF changes their login layout on 2015-01-27
+> WARNING: CTF changes their login layout and **REMOVED THE USER POINT SCHEME** on 2015-01-27
-> this code no longer works until further notice
+> this code no longer works

 Heroku app that logins Chau Tai Fook website for the user points, yay!